 The therapy is also helpful for rebalancing the microbiome and improving liver function.
 Besides being the primary organ responsible for the completion of the digestive process and the removal of bodily waste, the colon carries out several other vital functions such as rehydrating the body, the absorption of nutrients through the bowel wall and protecting the body from infection and disease.

-In comparison to an enema, colon hydrotherapy reaches the full length of the large intestine, providing a thorough cleanse, resulting in a sensation of overall well-being, improved energy levels, mental clarity, and helping develop clearer skin and brighter eyes.
+In comparison to an enema, colon hydrotherapy reaches the full length of the large intestine, providing a thorough cleanse and resulting in a sensation of overall well-being, improved energy levels, mental clarity, and helping develop clearer skin and brighter eyes.

 Colonic irrigation and enemas are amongst the oldest recorded medical treatments, dating back to 1500BC in ancient Egypt, with many other ancient cultures around the world using enemas in order to maintain health and prevent disease.
 Hippocrates and Galen themselves being firm advocates, advanced the use of enema therapy, improving their patient’s health and the quality of their lives.